ad5454/ad5454/README.md

 # 💫 About Me:
 Hey there! 👋

 I'm Aaditya Nair, a Mechatronic Engineering student deeply intrigued by robotics, machine learning, and the vast potentials of technology.
 I find joy in delving into AI applications, particularly in computer vision using TensorFlow.
-Proficient in Python and experienced in ROS, I'm adept at crafting innovative tech solutions.
+Proficient in Python and currently learning ROS, I'm interested at crafting innovative tech solutions.

 Beyond tech realms, I'm equally invested in effective leadership and teamwork.
 I believe in the fusion of continuous learning with management skills to drive impactful projects.